deddyandri/TomanBikeShare/README.md

-from now on, I will show my work process in the readme, so that everyone can understand better.
+from now on, I will show my work process in the readme, so that everyone can understand better. unless it's a long process, then I'll make it in pdf

 # TomanBikeShare